calvinbui/calvin.me/posts/2022/2022-09-01-nintendo-switch-oled-modding/index.md

   - [Fizeau](https://github.com/averne/Fizeau/): Blue-light filter.
   - [Linkalho](https://github.com/rdmrocha/linkalho/): Link Nintendo Network ID accounts offline.
 Required for some games such as Jackbox Party Pack.
   - [Avatool](https://github.com/J-D-K/Avatool): Change account avatars.

+## Updating Horizon OS

+1. Boot into Stock SysMMC and update the firmware.
+1. Run [Lockpick_RCM](https://github.com/shchmue/Lockpick_RCM) and select **Dump from SysNAND**.
+1. Run [TegraExplorer](https://github.com/dezem/TegraExplorer) and run [this modified script](https://github.com/suchmememanyskill/TegraExplorer/issues/58#issuecomment-984845331) via the **Browse the SD card option** to **Dump sysmmc**.
+1. Copy the latest [hekate](https://github.com/CTCaer/hekate) release over to the SD card.
+1. Copy the latest [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere) release over to the SD card.
+1. Copy the latest [Sigpatches](https://sigmapatches.coomer.party) release over to the SD card.
+1. Replace `sdcard:/payload.bin` with `fusee.bin` from Atmosphere.
+1. Backup the `sdcard:/atmosphere/contents/` folder to the computer and delete the folder.
+1. Run Daybreak select `sdcard:/tegraexplorer/Firmware/xxx`.
+Choose `Perserve settings` and `Install (FAT32 + exFAT)`.
+Reboot and check everything works.
+1. Restore `sdcard:/atmosphere/contents/` and update all homebrew to be compatible with the new firmware.

 ## Theming